A former university professor of marketing and communications, Sallie is an independent publisher and marketing

 Let's take a quick look at a few things we can learn from the business giants I mentioned earlier.
 What can you learn from them that might help as you study or work toward achieving your own versions of success in business—and in life?

 Looking at the names of those people I listed at the beginning of this article, all of these professionals learned early in life how to apply dogged determination and precision focus in order to create and/or run a very successful business—without getting a college degree.
-Amazingly, each person whose name I listed was able to discover and then zero in on his or her purpose, to turn their interest in/love for something into astonishing business success, without earning a formal degree in business.
+Amazingly, each person whose name I listed was able to discover and then zero in on their purpose, to turn their interest in or love for something into astonishing business success, without earning a formal degree in business.

 The truth is, not everyone is blessed with the ability to know what they want to do or how to apply the discipline needed to do it without going to college.
 So what does this have to do with writing a Statement of Purpose for business school?
 A lot, because each of the men and women listed above was able to find the right path he or she needed to take in order to achieve business success.
 And isn't that what you're seeking?
 The path that's right for you, for achieving success in business, and/or for accomplishing your career goals?

 When writing your Statement of Purpose for business school, you will need to explain why you believe the right path for you when it comes to your plan for success in business includes obtaining a graduate degree in business from a particular business school.
 You will need to explain to business school admissions officials your purpose in pursuing graduate study, your interests in the field of business, and how you have become prepared for the many challenges of graduate study.